madskristensen/MarkSite/src/pages/Languages/html.md

 ﻿<properties
 	pageTitle="HTML"
-	description="A modern HTML editor"
-	slug="html"
+	description="The HTML editor was completely rewritten in Visual Studio 2013 to create a foundation for a constantly evolving editing experience." slug="html"
 	order="100"
 	keywords="html, intellisense, html5, xhtml, autocomplete"
 />

-> The HTML editor was completely rewritten in Visual Studio 2013 to
-> create a foundation for a constantly evolving editing experience.

 ## Basic auto-completion